uridium/docker-latex/README.md

 ### Install

+Run `./docker-latex/render.sh` and an image will be pulled automatically,

-Pull an image from a registry:
+or download an image from a registry:

     make pull

-or build an image from a Dockerfile:
+You can also build an image from a Dockerfile:

     make build

 ### Usage

-Simply copy this repository to directory with tex files and run:
+Simply copy this repository to a directory with tex files and run:

-    ./docker-latex/render.sh xelatex filename.tex
+    ./docker-latex/render.sh filename.tex

 Also, you might be tempted to add it as git submodule: